Commandserver/Antispambot/README.md

 ## Configuration and Running

-Edit the `config.json`.
+Rename the `config.json.dist` to `config.json` and configure it.
 The configuration variables in the file should be self-explanatory.

 All bad words are saved line by line in the `bad-words.txt`.